 Thrive comes with a companion theme called Shapeshift.
 This theme has a huge range of page templates, from a blog index and homepage to a 404 page in case someone tries to visit a dead page.
 And its sleek, modern design will give all your pages the kind of clean efficiency that will take your visitors’ experience to a next level.

 Thrive also has global colors to make your site completely personalized to your brand and a form element that will integrate seamlessly with your email marketing.
 The simple, closed system the plugin offers is great for people who want a theme builder that just works – no hassle.
 And because all your sites will be based around the Shapeshifter theme, it’s easy for you to build an overall style that your clients will recognize and love.

 The major drawback Thrive has is that Shapeshift is the only theme it works with.
 You can’t pick from any of the thousands of other themes WordPress has available.
 While its customization means you can technically recreate the theme you like, this can be a pain and may result in a subpar website.

 Shapeshift really only works when the user is building a completely new website as it is difficult to pull existing functionality from an existing website into Shapeshift and Thrive.

-Thrive is also aimed mostly at content creators and publishers – bloggers, business owners, and the like.
+Thrive is also aimed mostly at WordPress Hosting Solutions for content creators and publishers – bloggers, business owners, and the like.
 If you’re planning to customize your own website, this design will work fine for you.
 But if you’re a designer wanting to build out multiple client sites, you may find Thrive limiting for your purposes.

 Genesis is a powerful framework with plenty of in-depth customization options.
 Unlike many template builder frameworks, Genesis has an options bar that allows you to customize backend elements.
 You can add a third-party RSS feed plugin, as well as adding comments, trackbacks, and archives to your site.